mattkgross/PrincPaper/Writeup.md

 In terms of scoping, this implementation would adhear to the scopes of namespace, class, and block.
 There is even the possibility this could extend to wherever c++ permits braces.
 It would be expected that static_if would adhere to similar scoping as static_assert.
 This scoping is significant in broadening the number of data types that the static_if can evaluate, as well as the allowing static_if to span a broader range of application.
 An example of this broader scope can be seen within implementation using templates:

-In a hypothetical situation, one may have a series of constexpr function templates, each resemblign the below code:
+In a hypothetical situation, one may have a series of constexpr function templates, each resembling the below code:

 ~~~~~~~~~~~~~~~~
 1| template< class T >